 Remind ushers and greeters to hold doors open for people to limit spread of virus on public surfaces.

 Wash your hands before you touch food you will share with others.

 This simple directive has long been practiced in most cultures and has an honored place in historical Christian worship as well in the use of the lavabo, a basin for Communion presiders and servers to wash hands.
 If having water present is problematic or awkward, the CDC recommends using hand sanitizer containing alcohol.

-- Receive the bread from servers who have washed their hands.
+Receive the bread from servers who have washed or used sanitizer on their hands.